thrumdev/UNO/README.md

 </p>

 ## 🔥 News
+- [04/2025] 🔥 Update fp8 mode as a primary low vmemory usage support.
+Gift for consumer-grade GPU users.
+The peak Vmemory usage is ~16GB now.
+We may try further inference optimization later.
 - [04/2025] 🔥 The [demo](https://huggingface.co/spaces/bytedance-research/UNO-FLUX) of UNO is released.
 - [04/2025] 🔥 The [training code](https://github.com/bytedance/UNO), [inference code](https://github.com/bytedance/UNO), and [model](https://huggingface.co/bytedance-research/UNO) of UNO are released.
 - [04/2025] 🔥 The [project page](https://bytedance.github.io/UNO) of UNO is created.